Zeck69/zeck69.github.io/index.md

 Part from Emma and Tim

 ## Financial analysis

-The whole time we focussed on ratings as the main metric.
-But what about money?
-Is there any link between movie ratings and their financial success?
-Can we claim that actor fame also influences a movie's revenue potential?
-Let's have a look!
+Our focus is typically on ratings as the primary metric, but isn't the financial aspect of the movie industry just as fascinating?
+Is there a direct connection between movie ratings and their financial success?
+And do you think the fame of an actor could sway a movie's revenue potential?
+Let's dive in and find out!

 ### Inital Exploration

-To start with, we combined the ADA movies dataset (link) with the budget dataset (link) and to get a cleaned dataset where each movie has renvenue and budget data.
-Afterwards we adjusted them for inflation  with our CPI data (link), to consider the time aspect of the dataset.
+We started by merging the ADA movies dataset (link) with the budget dataset (link), resulting in a curated collection of films where each entry is equipped with both revenue and budget data.
+These figures were then adjusted for inflation using our CPI data (link), ensuring that the temporal factors within the dataset are accounted for.

-Let's first have a look at our data distribution over the years.
-Which movies surprise you the most when looking at it's rating or revenue?
+Upon examining the distribution of our data over the years, which movies surprise you the most when looking at their rating or revenue?

 {% include fin_first_viz.html %}

 ### Correlation & Regression Analysis
-- Pearson correlation is 0.23622, so small positive correlation between higher ratings and higher revenues.
-- Let's try to explain relationship of ratings as the independant predictor variable and revenues as the dependant output with linear regression: coef is 7e07, so on average with every additional rating point the movie is making $ 70,000,000 more in revenue.
+A Pearson correlation coefficient of 0.23622 indicates a slight positive correlation between higher ratings and increased revenues.
+Employing linear regression to model the relationship between ratings (as the independent variable) and revenues (as the dependent variable) yields a coefficient of 7e07.
+This suggests that, on average, each additional rating point could mean an approximate $70,000,000 increase in movie revenue.

-- The same holds true when adding budget as an independant predictor, proving ratings to be the dominant predictor
+Incorporating the budget as an independent variable confirms that ratings are the dominant predictor, maintaining the established relationship with revenue.

 {% include fin_lin_reg.html %}

 ### Quartiles Analysis
-- Splitting up the data in rating quartiles (0.25    5.9; 0.50    6.5; 0.75    7.1) and displaying their boxplots also shows trend of movies with higher ratings having higher revenues.
+When we segment the data into rating quartiles—specifically, 5.9 (25th percentile), 6.5 (50th percentile), and 7.1 (75th percentile)—the trend persists: movies with higher ratings tend to generate higher revenues.

 {% include fin_quartiles_box.html %}

 ### Checking causation
-To check for causality and not only correlation between ratings and revenues, we calculated the propensity score for all data points, utilizing budget and year as potential cofounders on the effect of ratings on revenue.
-We then defined the treshhold for having a high rating the 0.75 quantile.
-As a result we got the treated group (having a high rating) and the control group (having a not high, i.e. low rating).
-We then paired matched the datapoints on the propensity score.
-The consequent average revenues of the treatment group and the control group are XXX and XXX, clearly showing that the group with higher ratings have higher revenues.
+To distinguish causation from mere correlation between ratings and revenues, we calculated the propensity score for each movie, considering budget and year as potential confounders.
+We set the threshold for a high rating at the 50th percentile, classifying ratings above 6.5 as 'high'.
+This categorization yielded two groups for comparison: the treated (high rating) and the control (low rating).
+After pair matching based on the propensity score, the average revenues of the treatment group and the control group stood at 219,224,169.79 and 106,129,755.70.
+This underscores that movies with higher ratings typically garner higher revenues.

-- plotted average revenue of treatment and control group and their 95% CI
+In the next graphic we visualize the average revenue of both groups, alongside their respective 95% confidence intervals.

 {% include fin_revenue_paired.html %}

-- Conducted T-test to check if difference between treatment and control group is statistically significant.
-Results show it is.
+Afterwards, a T-test was conducted to ascertain the statistical significance of the revenue differences between the treatment and control groups.
+The results confirmed the significance of the disparity.

-- Lastly show difference between treatment and control group over years.
-Treatment group has higher revenues in 88% of the years.
+Additionally, when observing the difference between the treatment and control groups over the years, we found that movies in the treatment group outperformed those in the control group revenue-wise in 93% of the years.

 {% include fin_revenue_paired_years.html %}

 ### Results of financial analysis

-- Data shows clear signs that creating a movie that receives good ratings is also highly likely to perform well financially and therefore reward cast and directors
+The data presents compelling evidence that creating a movie with favorable ratings is not only artistically gratifying but is also highly likely to succeed financially, providing great rewards for the cast and directors involved.

 ## Conclusion